Update: This article was last updated on 22nd November 2024 to reflect the accuracy and up-to-date information on the page.

 Sensors in the future

 Sensors are becoming increasingly important as our world becomes more connected.
 In the future, sensors will be used in even more ways to improve our lives.
-For example, sensors could be used to monitor our health, improve our infrastructure, and make our homes and cities more energy-efficient.
+For example, they could monitor our health, improve our infrastructure, and make our homes and cities more energy-efficient.

 How Sensors Can Help Kids Learn